printerboi/spear/README.md

 `<llvmirpath>` Path to a compiled llvm-ir file, the analysis should run on

 `<function>`: Name of the function to analysed.
 Can be used if only a single function should be analyzed.
 (Currently only used for graph generation)

+## SPEAR-Viewer

+SPEAR now has a Visual Studio Code extension called "SPEAR-Viewer" which applies the algorithms directly on C/C++ code in the editor.
+Check out the project [here](https://github.com/printerboi/spear-viewer)

+## Contribute

+Please feel free to open issues in this repository and create merge request if you like.
+Please respect, that I run this repository as side project and can only spend my time partly on developing SPEAR.

+If you encounter a problem an want to create a issue, please describe your system and problem detailed as possible.
+A detailed explanation on how to reproduce the problem should be provided.

+## Licensing

+As SPEAR was created with the goal of improving the enviromental impact of software development, the usage, reuse in different projects etc. are free under the GPL-3.0 license.
+Please see the license supplied within this repository for further details.